posthtml/posthtml-components/readme.md

 ## Credits

-Thanks to all PostHTML contributors and especially to `posthtml-extend` and `posthtml-modules` contributors, as part of code are ~~stolen~~ borrowed from these plugins.
+Thanks to all PostHTML contributors and especially to `posthtml-extend` and `posthtml-modules` contributors, as part of code are ~~stolen~~ inspired from these plugins.
+Huge thanks also to Laravel Blade template engine!